 The wrist flicking gesture to turn the screen on, or from 'ambient' to on, works well enough, too, almost every time, and voice search and commands are just as excellent, if not better, as its Android Wear rivals.
 That's Google doing a great job and Moto's audio geeks working their magic with two in-built microphones on the 360.
 Of course, if you're trying to draw attention to yourself on the street - as we are when wearing the 360 - talking to your watch is still a pretty surefire way to do that.

-It's a 320mAh unit, less than the G Watch R, and while the LG comfortably makes it into and sometimes through Day 2, the Moto smartwatch trails slightly behind.
-Still, all we asked for originally (short of matching the Pebble) was a day's battery with the always on watchface.
-And now we have it.
+It's a 320mAh unit, less than the G Watch and the upcoming G Watch R and while both the LG and Samsung sometimes made it into Day 2, that's not really possible with the 360 unless you turn the ambient screen off.
+Ideally, we'd want a day's battery with the always on watchface.

 It's an elegant solution, the dock is big enough that it won't get lost (unlike the Gear Live's cradle, for instance) and it means the designers didn't have to ruin the build with a microUSB port.
-We'd suggest buying an extra wireless dock from Moto when these go on sale or making do with a regular Qi mat as your back-up as we've been doing.
+So if it lasted all day, we'd have no problem with nightly charges.
+As it is, we'd suggest buying an extra wireless dock from Moto when these go on sale or making do with a regular Qi mat as your back-up as we've been doing.

 Motorola Moto 360 Verdict